MikeWLloyd/tumor-volume-shiny/documentation/help.md

         The measured body weights of the animals (e.g., 14.2, 14, 15.1).
         NOTE: This field is optional, if not provided the 'Body Weight Analysis' tab will be disabled.

+### Data Upload Template

+An empty template with these file headers is available for download at the bottom of the Data Upload and Validation

 ### Upload Validation Message: